KKOB (AM): Early years

-KOB was first licensed as a broadcasting station in April 1922.
+The station began as KOB, first licensed by the federal government on April 5, 1922.
 However, the person most responsible for its founding, Ralph Willis Goddard, by this time already had extensive experience with radio.
-Goddard was the dean of the Engineering School at New Mexico College of Agriculture and Mechanic Arts (now New Mexico State University) in State College, New Mexico, near Las Cruces.
+Goddard was the dean of the Engineering School at New Mexico College Of Agriculture And Mechanic Arts (now New Mexico State University).
+It was located in State College, New Mexico, near Las Cruces.
 Goddard headed the school's Radio Club, and in the spring of 1920, arranged for the university to be issued a license for an experimental radio station, which was issued the call sign 5XD.
 In addition to experimental work, this station was used for such things as reporting sport scores.
-Eventually the station expanded from its initial Morse code transmissions to include audio programs, including entertainment broadcasts.
+Eventually the station expanded from its initial Morse code transmissions to audio programs, including entertainment broadcasts.